 When used in combination with green roofs, the efficiency metrics of solar panels can improve.
-Meanwhile, you’ll also improve biodiversity ay the site with the PV panels providing different wildlife habitats.
+You’ll also improve biodiversity at the site with the PV panels providing different wildlife habitats.
 By adding areas of shade, the number of species that will colonise the roof increases, since many plants and animals, such as insects, prefer shaded areas.
-Combining Solar panels with green roofs can therefore increase the biodiversity of the building, whilst providing free operational energy generation.
+Combining solar panels with green roofs can therefore increase the biodiversity of the building, while providing free operational energy generation.

 10. Fabric improvement to achieve Net Zero carbon buildings**

 For existing properties, planned refurbishment work often presents a valuable opportunity to specify cost-effective improvements that increase the thermal insulation of a building, so that fuel and power are conserved.
 This improves energy performance and overall building performance.

 For example, this could be the time to re-assess insulation to walls, roofs, floors, airtightness and the density of the fabric, to help limit heat loss or solar gain and move further towards achieving Net Zero carbon.
 Roof recovering can incorporate additional insulation, and where more extensive façade replacement work is already planned, the performance and extent of glazing could be considered and evaluated within the context of fabric improvement.

 Challenging project teams to deliver beyond statutory compliance will ensure technology and new skills are quickly developed.